 The shelters are for backcountry hikers looking for a remote getaway.
-Birding and wildlife watching are some favorite activities.
+Birdwatching, or birding is a popular form of wildlife observation.

-Catoctin offers a 25-mile hiking trail system, picnic areas, cabin camps and a traditional campground.
+Catoctin offers a 25-mile hiking trail system, fishing, picnic areas, and multiple camping options.

-This is a rustic camp area with no water and a pit toilet shared between the two shelters.
+This is a rustic backcountry area with no vehicle access or potable water.
+There is one pit toilet shared between the two shelters.
 Campers must carry adequate drinking water and supplies and pack trash out at the conclusion of their stay.
 The two shelters are several hundred feet apart, making them close enough for groups to use both, but far enough away to offer privacy.

-The sites are available year-round and each fit five campers.
+The sites are available year-round and can accommodate five campers.
+Tents or temporary structures are not permitted inside the shelters or surrounding area.
 Campfire rings are provided.